dat-ecosystem-archive/docs/docs/learn-more-terms.md

 ### Store / Storage Provider

 Distributed web content needs to have at least one peer in the network which has a copy of the content in order for new peers to be able to download it.
-Stores or storage providers let users send their Dat write key to their server and they will set up a peer that they guarantee will always be online.
+Stores or storage providers let users send their Dat read key to their server and they will set up a peer that they guarantee will always be online.
 [Hashbase](https://hashbase.io/) is a popular storage provider, and you can host your own using [dat-store](https://www.npmjs.com/dat-store) or [Homebase](https://github.com/beakerbrowser/homebase/)

 ### Beaker